 Later King Ashoka decided to spread Dhamma far and wide, further than the reach of his edicts.
 He sent Dhamma-dūtā (ambassadors of Dhamma) to teach Dhamma.
 He sent his own son Mahinda and his daughter Sanghamitta to Sri Lanka, where he enjoyed very friendly relations with the king who seems to have taken Dhamma as result.
 The ambassadors went to Nepal, Cambodia, Laos and Thailand.
 Relations with King Antiochus to the West were cordial and friendly, enabling the Dhamma-dūtā to reach through Iran and Turkey, to Egypt and southern Europe.

 Now it is conquest by Dhamma that Beloved-of-the-Gods considers to be the best conquest….everywhere people are following Beloved-of-the-Gods’ instructions in Dhamma.
-Even where Beloved-of-the-Gods’ ambassadors have not been, these people too, having heard of the practice of DhQamma and the rules and instructions in Dhamma given by Beloved-of-the-Gods, are following it and will continue to do so.
+Even where Beloved-of-the-Gods’ ambassadors have not been, these people too, having heard of the practice of Dhamma and the rules and instructions in Dhamma given by Beloved-of-the-Gods, are following it and will continue to do so.
 This conquest has been won everywhere, and it gives great joy – the joy which only the conquest of Dhamma can give.
 But even this joy is of little consequence.
 Beloved-of-the-Gods considers the great fruit to be experienced in the next world to be more important.
 (Rock Edict 13)

 It is important that he sent two arahants, Sona and Uttara, to the kingdom of Burma.
 From them, a long line of teachers preserved both the words and the practice of Dhamma, right through to today.
 When they went, Ashoka’s teacher, Mogalliputta Tissa, predicted that Burma would maintain this tradition and practice, even though other countries might lose it.
 This is what has happened.